jwaliszko/ExpressiveAnnotations/README.md

 #####<a id="is-it-possible-to-compile-all-usages-of-annotations-at-once">Is it possible to compile all usages of annotations at once?</a>

-Yes, a list of types with annotations can be collected and compiled collectively.
+Yes, a complete list of types with annotations can be retrieved and compiled collectively.
 It can be useful, e.g. during unit tesing phase, when without the necessity of your main application startup, all the compile-time errors (syntax errors, typechecking errors) done to your expressions can be discovered.
 The following extension is helpful:

 ```
 public static IEnumerable<ExpressiveAttribute> CompileExpressiveAttributes(this Type type)